 DigitalGenius develops customer AI service chatbots using machine learning to integrate with existing messaging applications and CRM software.
-It also develops Fingenius, a speech recognition software for banks that allows customers to ask questions vocally or by text, and can be used in a variety of ways such as through ATMs, live chat, or mobile apps.
+It also develops Fingenius, a speech recognition software for banks that allows customers to ask questions vocally or by text.

 The company uses deep learning to understand conversations and automatically send appropriate messages, and automate parts of customer support in a way that understands customer objectives and how to resolve them.
 It can connect with backend systems to carry out tasks with complexity, such as approving and processing refunds.
-DigitalGenius aims to increase customer satisfaction scores while reducing operational costs.
+DigitalGenius aims to improve the customer experience while reducing operational costs.

-The company has raised £23.8m across five funding rounds from an extensive list of investors.
+The artificial intelligence company has raised £23.8m across five funding rounds from an extensive list of investors.
 This includes Global Founders Capital, Lumia Capital, MMC Ventures, Salesforce Ventures, and Lowercase Capital.

 Total funds raised: £23.5m

-Everledger develops technology to facilitate transparent trade of assets and information on high-value products such as diamonds, jewellery, wine and art.
+Everledger develops AI technology to facilitate transparent trade of assets and information on high-value products, such as diamonds, wine and art.
 The platform can be used to buy and search for assets, connect with brands and partners, and sell assets securely.
-Everledger requires sellers to display evidence of quality and compliance to industry standards.
-It is, essentially, a more secure and verifiable marketplace for trading high-value assets.

-The company uses a combination of technologies for security and efficiency, such as blockchain, AI, and IoT, aiming to bring more clarity, transparency, and confidence to the marketplace of high-value goods.
+The artificial intelligence company uses a combination of technologies for security and efficiency, such as blockchain and IoT.
 Sellers can prove the provenance of their items with digital certificates and exchange receipts, information about the characteristics, and ownership of assets, and even earn badges for trust markers such as Environmental Compliance and Chain of Custody.

 Total funds raised: £23.4m

-Kheiron Medical develops machine learning based medical imaging tools for the medical sector, specifically radiology and imaging centres.
+Kheiron Medical develops machine learning based medical imaging tools for the medtech sector.
 Its primary mission is to aid doctors and radiologists to detect breast cancers earlier through deep learning technology.
-More technically, Kheiron Medical helps medical professionals locate malignancies in mammograms faster and with greater accuracy.
-It’s software, Mia, received European regulatory clearance in 2018, having demonstrated state-of-the-art performance in an independent, multi-centre clinical study in Europe.
+Its software, Mia, received European regulatory clearance in 2018, having demonstrated state-of-the-art performance in an independent, multi-centre clinical study in Europe.

-The technology company has attended the Entrepreneur First and Upscale accelerators in 2016 and 2020 respectively, and has just over 60 employees to date.
+The artificial intelligence company has attended the Entrepreneur First and Upscale accelerators in 2016 and 2020 respectively.

 Total funds raised: £22.6m

-Builder.ai uses AI technology and developers to help clients build their own software products without requiring in-depth technology knowledge.
+Builder.ai uses AI technology and software developers to help clients build their own products without software engineers.
 It allows users to turn ideas into specialised mobile apps, websites, and other technologies (such as wearables) using their proprietary software builder.
-It offers completely pre-packaged apps, too, aimed towards e-commerce businesses.
+It also offers completely pre-packaged apps, aimed at e-commerce businesses.

-The company also provides cloud computing services, claiming to have saved customers over $4.5m in cloud spending in 2020.
-Builder Ai is partnered with a number of top organisations, such as AWS and Microsoft Cloud to provide cloud solutions to its clients.
+The AI company also provides cloud computing services, claiming to have saved customers over $4.5m in cloud spending in 2020.
+Builder.ai is partnered with a number of top organisations, such as AWS and Microsoft Cloud.

-Builder.ai has secured £22.6m in fundraising, which was raised in just one round.
-Deepcore, Jungle Ventures, and Lakestar made the investment in November 2018.
+Builder.ai has secured £22.6m in equity investment.
+Deepcore, Jungle Ventures, and Lakestar backed the investment in November 2018.
 This was one of Europe’s largest ever Series A funding rounds at the time.

 Today, the company has just under 250 employees so far, with offices in London, San Francisco, and Gurgaon, India.

-Discover every fast-growing AI company in the UK today
+Discover every fast-growing AI company in the UK.

 Get access to unrivalled data on all the companies you need to know about.
 Approach the right leads at the right time.